A woman looking at her laptop screen, which shows an excellent 791 VantageScore 3.0 credit score.

 Early detection

-You will be alerted about unusual changes in your credit file, allowing you to act fast to help prevent fraud.
+You will be alerted about unusual changes in your credit file, allowing you to act fast to stop any fraud attempts.

 Peace of mind